TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

    If you do not run TYPO3 in composer mode, the autoloader of TYPO3 will automatically search for php files in all extensions.

+.. todo: I would love to get rid of this, stating that shipping 3rd-party code potentially
+         breaks your application.
+If an extension has a dependency, it has to rely on composer and only that.

 :file:`Tests`
    All unit tests are found here.
 The structure should be the same as in :file:`Classes`.
    All test classes should end with ``Test``.

+.. todo: We should mention the usually used sub folder `Tests/Unit`.

 :file:`ext_emconf.php`
    Contains the configuration for the extension manager of TYPO3 like metadata